 Discussing the ongoing situation and the possible effect on his career, the Bolton man is simply waiting it out like the rest of us.

 “It is a bit of a weird time.
-Obviously, for boxing it’s not good because it’s kind of put everyone on hold,” Khan told WBN.
-“It’s especially not good for people with titles and people with fights coming up.
+Obviously, it’s not good for boxing because it’s put everyone on hold,” Khan told WBN.
+“It’s especially not suitable for people with titles and fights coming up.
 So it’s a bit of a tough time.

 “I was looking at a fight time of around April.
-I wanted to do it before Ramadan, so it was maybe the end of March.
+I wanted to do it before Ramadan, maybe at the end of March.

-“Obviously, the coronavirus kicked off.
-Everyone is doing the same thing and we don’t know when it’s going to stop.
+“The coronavirus kicked off.
+Everyone is doing the same thing, and we don’t know when it will stop.
 Let’s see what happens.

-“Hopefully, this coronavirus clears up and things get moving back to normal again.
-We just don’t know what’s going on.
-We don’t know when boxing is going to get back on top again.
+“Hopefully, this coronavirus clears up, and things will return to normal.
+We don’t know what’s going on.
+We don’t know when boxing will get back on top again.

 “When is it going to start again?
-All we can do is hope and get on with the measures we are doing to help the NHS.
+All we can do is hope and get on with our measures to help the NHS.

 Asked if retirement was possible due to the delay, Khan added: “I’m not thinking about retirement yet.

-“I’ve probably got one or two fights left, all being well.
+“I’ve probably got one or two fights left; all well.

-Last time out, Khan headed over to Saudi Arabia to take on Billy Dib in what was a highly lucrative event.
+Last time out, Khan headed to Saudi Arabia to take on Billy Dib in a highly lucrative event.